Gabweare/WHSTechNotes/journal.md

 # May 5, 2025
 Weekly Journal Prompt:
 I believe that the 100 men could beat the gorilla.
 Not only are gorillas mostly peaceful, but humans have stratigy and we outnumber it.
-Obvisly we would lose a few men, but we would still win.
+Obviously we would lose a few men, but we would still win.

 Since a lot of people matured from COVID, we understand that this is just a trend and we should NOT fight a gorilla.
 This trend evolved from a single question to countless people making tik-toks with the gorilla (or humans) doing crazy things.
 This trend